 Here’s what to look for from ethical, sustainable fine jewelry brands

-Lab-grown diamonds.
-Unfortunately, if you’re buying diamonds, you have to use your discretion.
-We recently wrote about how it’s practically impossible to 100% ensure ethical sourcing of mined diamonds, even with things like the Kimberley Process and “beyond conflict-free” claims.
-That’s why it’s understandable that lab-grown diamonds, which don’t have the traceability problem and are also less taxing on the environment, are growing in popularity (although at times they can be less transparent than a mined diamond).
+Traceable Diamonds and Gems: Unfortunately, if you’re buying diamonds, you have to use discretion.
+We have written about how it’s practically impossible to 100% ensure the ethical sourcing of mined diamonds, even with things like the Kimberley Process and “beyond conflict-free” claims.
+That’s why it’s understandable that lab-grown diamonds, which are less taxing on the environment, are growing in popularity (although at times they can be less transparent than a mined diamond).
 And yes—they are real diamonds, with an identical chemical structure to one gouged out of the earth.

-Recycled metals or ecological gold: Recycled materials are almost always better than virgin.
-We need to recycle as much as possible and toward a truly circular economy that doesn’t just dig up resources and then throw them away.
+Recycled metals or ecological gold: We need to recycle as much as possible and support brands that work towards a circular economy, as this model preserves resources and keeps them in use.
 But recycled gold does come with its own troubles, such as no guarantee that it wasn’t extracted illegally or linked to human rights abuses or corruption, so you could also choose ecological gold when possible (though there are very few brands creating with ecological gold as of right now).

-Vintage / Secondhand pieces: Unlike clothing, which continues to slowly degrade over time, well cared for fine jewelry can actually become even more beautiful and valuable as it ages.
+Vintage / Secondhand pieces: Unlike clothing, which will fade out over time, well cared for fine jewelry can actually become even more beautiful and valuable as it ages.
 And of course, since there aren’t additional resources needed to create a new piece, this is one of the most sustainable options available!

-Excellent customer service and return policies.
-Buying fine jewelry online means you’re probably spending a lot of money on something that you might not even be able to see, hold, or try on in real life before you buy it.
-What happens if you get it and it doesn’t look like what you thought it would?
-Before you drop a chunk of change, make sure the brand you’re buying from has a readily-accessible customer service department, and a clear return/exchange policy that will work with your situation should you need to use it.
+Excellent customer service and return policies: Before you drop a chunk of change, make sure the brand you’re buying from has a readily-accessible customer service department and a clear return/exchange policy should you need to use it.
 Some of the brands below also have at-home ‘try before you buy’ programs you can take advantage of.

 Here are our favorite brands creating beautiful, ethical, and sustainable fine jewelry: